barryclark/jekyll-now/_posts/2019-11-27-revolutionising-prescription-services-for-well-pharmacy.md

 To improve usability, we made sure this was fully mobile-optimised; that it delivered all the information customers needed and increased the accuracy of the opening times for all 780 stores, through clever use of automation and Google integration.

->&quot;Infinity Works drive to understand customer needs centrally, the ability of the team on the ground to execute this and push to deliver is fantastic.
+>&quot;Infinity Works&apos; drive to understand customer needs centrally, the ability of the team on the ground to execute this and push to deliver is fantastic.
 I wouldn&apos;t hesitate to recommend them to any business.&quot;

 _-- Ollie Gower, product manager at Well_